Richard Thompson discography

-The discography of Richard Thompson, an English songwriter, musician (primarily a guitarist), singer and record producer, consists of around 30 studio albums in which he is named on the cover, alongside live albums, singles, compilations, fan club and boutique label releases, soundtracks and collaborations.
-He has released around 20 solo studio albums, but is also known for his collaborations with first wife Linda Thompson and his time as a member of Fairport Convention.
-He has also appeared as a guest musician on the releases of numerous other artists.
+Richard Thompson is an English songwriter, musician (primarily a guitarist), singer and record producer.
+He has played and sung on almost 400 releases to date.
+His discography consists of around 30 studio albums in which he is a named primary artist, alongside live albums, singles, compilations, fan club and boutique label releases, soundtracks and collaborations.

+Typically recording as solo artist, he is also known for his collaborative releases with first wife Linda Thompson and his work as a member of Fairport Convention.
+He has also appeared as a guest performer on the releases of numerous other artists.